Read about our update schedules here.

 - Data factory patterns are used for unit tests

-- Mock/stubs are used to simulate API responses
+- Mocks and stubs are used to simulate API responses.

 In Apex: